radiovisual/happy-json/readme.md

-# happy-json :smile:
+# happy-json :smiley:

 [![Build Status](https://travis-ci.org/radiovisual/happy-json.svg?branch=master)](https://travis-ci.org/radiovisual/happy-json)

 > Check if your string or object is valid JSON, or could happily be valid JSON. :smiley:

-Sometimes you need to check if your objects are valid JSON (in which case, this module does what so many others do), but other times you just need to check if your object or string *could be* valid JSON, because sometimes your application wants to know these things in order for it to be happy. :smiley:
+This is not a strict JSON validator (although it sort of behaves like one).
+If you simply want strict JSON validation, then there are other modules out there.
+What this module does is check if your object or string *is valid or could be valid* JSON, because sometimes your application wants to know these things in order for it to be truly happy. :smiley:

 ## Install